jupi421/colbuilder/README.md

 `UCSF Chimera`

-Download the latest version of [!UCSF Chimera](https://www.cgl.ucsf.edu/chimera/download.html) for your OS.
+Download the latest version of [UCSF Chimera](https://www.cgl.ucsf.edu/chimera/download.html) for your OS.
 We recommend using the 64-bit version.
 After downloading the binary, navigate to the download directory, make the binary executable and install it.

     `cd ~/Downloads # or where you downloaded the chimera binary` `chmod +x chimera*.bin`